auth0/docs/articles/tokens/jwt/guides/verify-jwt-using-jwks.md

   - invoke-api
   - secure-api
 ---
-# Verify a JWT using the JWKS Endpoint
+# Verify a JWT's Signature using the JWKS Endpoint

 Auth0 exposes a discovery endpoint, which exists at `https://${account.namespace}/.well-known/openid-configuration`.
 You can use this endpoint to automatically configure your application and locate the JWKS endpoint (`jwks_uri`), which contains the JWKS used to sign all Auth0-issued JWTs for your API.